-This case study is spread over five working days and focuses on historical analysis of the application of operational art and naval warfare theory.
-This commences with a presentation of the historical/strategic background to the conflict by the JMO Royal Navy exchange officer.
-Students will then have seminar time to discuss and analyze the motivations, planning, and actions of both sides in the conflict in order to derive operational level lessons learned.
-The final two days of the case study analysis is spent using an academic wargame to help visualize the results of operational decision-making - this occurs during the subsequent two sessions, JMO-26 and JMO-27.
+This case study is spread over five working days, and three JMO sessions (JMO-23 through JMO-25), and focuses on historical analysis of the application of operational art and naval warfare theory.
+This commences with a presentation of the historical/strategic background to the conflict by the JMO Royal Navy exchange officer (Tue 26 Mar).
+Students will then have seminar time to discuss and analyze the motivations, planning, and actions of both sides in the conflict in order to derive operational level lessons learned (Wed 27 and Thu 28 Mar).
+The final two days of the case study analysis are spent discussing the CES/Op Idea (JMO-24 on Tue 2 Apr) and culminating with an academic wargame (JMO-25 on Wed 3 Apr) to help visualize the results of operational decision-making.